devdotnetorg/docker-libgpiod/README.md

-# Docker images with [Libgpiod][1] library for control GPIO Developer boards such as Raspberry Pi, Banana Pi, Orange Pi, and etc.
+# Docker images with [Libgpiod][1] library for control GPIO Developer boards such as Raspberry Pi, Banana Pi, Orange Pi, and etc. And bash scripts to install the library for Armbian/Ubuntu.

 #### Upstream Links